material-components/material-components-web/packages/mdc-icon-button/README.md

 ## Usage within Web Frameworks

-If you are using a JavaScript framework, such as React or Angular, you can create a Icon Toggle for your framework.
+If you are using a JavaScript framework, such as React or Angular, you can create an Icon Button Toggle for your framework.
 Depending on your needs, you can use the _Simple Approach: Wrapping MDC Web Vanilla Components_, or the _Advanced Approach: Using Foundations and Adapters_.
 Please follow the instructions [here](../../docs/integrating-into-frameworks.md).

-### `MDCIconToggleAdapter`
+### `MDCIconButtonToggleAdapter`

 Method Signature | Description
 --- | ---